-Our long-term success depends on, among many other factors, the acquisition and drilling of commercial grade crude oil and natural gas properties and on the prevailing sales prices for crude oil and natural gas along with associated operating expenses.
-The volatile nature of the energy markets makes it difficult to estimate future prices of crude oil and natural gas; however, any prolonged period of depressed prices, such as we have experienced in the last 15 months, will have a material adverse effect on our results of operations and financial condition.
+Our longer-term success depends on, among many other factors, the acquisition and drilling of commercial grade crude oil and natural gas properties and on the prevailing sales prices for crude oil and natural gas along with associated operating expenses.
+The volatile nature of the energy markets makes it difficult to estimate future prices of crude oil and natural gas; however, any prolonged period of depressed prices or market volatility, such as we have experienced in the last 18 months, will have a material adverse effect on our results of operations and financial condition.

 Our operations are focused on identifying and evaluating prospective crude oil and natural gas properties and funding projects that we believe have the potential to produce crude oil and natural gas in commercial quantities.
 We conduct all of our drilling, exploration and production activities in the United States, and all of our revenues are derived from sales to customers within the United States.
-Currently, we are in the process of developing a multi-well oilfield project in Kern County, California and an exploratory joint drilling project in Michigan.
+Currently, we are in the process of developing a multi-well oilfield project in Kern County, California.

 Our management cannot provide any assurances that Daybreak will ever operate profitably.
-While, in the past, we have had positive cash flow from our crude oil operations in California, we have not yet generated sustainable positive cash flow or earnings on a company-wide basis.
+While, in the past, we have had positive cash flow from our crude oil operations in the East Slopes project in California, we have not yet generated sustainable positive cash flow or earnings on a company-wide basis.
 As a small company, we are more susceptible to the numerous business, investment and industry risks that have been described in Item 1A.
 Risk Factors of our Annual Report on Form 10-K for the fiscal year ended February 28, 2022 and in Part III, Item 1A.
 Risk Factors of this 10-Q Report.
 Throughout this Quarterly Report on Form 10-Q, crude oil is shown in barrels ("Bbls"); natural gas is shown in thousands of cubic feet ("Mcf") unless otherwise specified, and hydrocarbon totals are expressed in barrels of crude oil equivalent ("BOE").

-Below is brief summary of our crude oil projects in California.
+Below is brief summary of our two crude oil and natural gas projects in California.
 Refer to our discussion in Item 2.
-Properties, in our Annual Report on Form 10-K for the year ended February 28, 2022 for more information on our multi-well oilfield project in California and our exploratory joint drilling project in Michigan.
+Properties, in our Annual Report on Form 10-K for the year ended February 28, 2022 for more information on our multi-well oilfield East Slopes project in California.